bentormey/btormey/src/pages/test.md

 That soured me on investing in the stock market and I didn't think about it again for a long time.

-Return as an expat, savings/self-employed
+_Return as an expat, savings/self-employed_

+Lead in...

-### Passive vs. Active
+### Understanding Passive Investing

 When most people think about investing they think about buying shares of individual companies like Apple or Tesla.